ntls-io/ntc-smart-contract-mvp/README.md

 $ source /data/test.sh
 ```

-# Interact with Smart Contract
+# Interact with Smart Contract Manually

 ## General Calls
 These are general calls made to your sandboxed algorand lockchain using the `goal` cli.
 Please enter the sandbox to execute these commands.